perladvent/perldotcom/content/article/passing-by.md

 }

 ## Assignments by copy or reference
-When assigning, `perl` often copies the value, see by yourself this assignment:
+When assigning, `perl` often copies the value, see the following code:
 ```perl
 my $var1 = "not modified";